 Intern is a practical term rather than a defined role in most statutes.
 Courts and inspectors look at the real nature of work.
 If the internship is short, training centric, supervised, and clearly documented as learning, that supports the view that the person is not a regular employee.

-State level rules and shops and establishments laws
+State level rules and Shops and Establishments laws

-State shops and establishments laws often set conditions for workers in offices and commercial setups.
+State Shops and Establishments laws often set conditions for workers in offices and commercial setups.
 Some states exclude trainees or apprentices from the definition of worker while others do not.
 If your company operates across multiple states, you should know which rules apply where your interns sit.

 PoSH coverage for interns